Bereaved by suicide

 When possible we offer parents bereaved by suicide a retreat weekend each year at Woodbrooke, Birmingham.
 (This is now postponed to 2022 due to coronavirus).
 We are running some online specialist support groups for bereaved parents and more details can be found on our online events page.

 You can also find more information and help in our leaflet, After Suicide, which covers in greater detail important areas relating to bereavement by suicide.
 The leaflet Coping with Judgemental Attitudes may also be helpful.
+We also publish a leaflet especially for siblings bereaved by suicide and you can find it at this link - When our sibling has died by suicide.

 The postal library has many books on bereavement and suicide and Support After Suicide has published a comprehensive booklet entitled ‘Help is at Hand’ which can be downloaded from their website.